metasyn/memex/content/entries/visual/exmag.md

 # Ex.
 Mag

-Ex.
-Mag is a publication from [Peow Studio](https://www.peowstudio.com).
-Each volume is an anthology loosely centered around a theme, from various artists.
-At the end of each volume, there are list of artist interview cards.
-I wanted to assemble a list of all the artists in the magazines so I can reference them, as well as share their awesome work.
-Check them out... oh and buy Ex.
-Mag!
+ex. mag is a publication from [peow studio](https://www.peowstudio.com). each volume is an anthology loosely centered around a theme, from various artists. at the end of each volume, there are list of artist interview cards. i wanted to assemble a list of all the artists in the magazines so i can reference them, as well as share their awesome work. check them out...

+peow studio and ex. mag is produced by [patrick crotty](https://boysfantasy.tumblr.com/) and by [wren mcdonald](https://wrenmcdonald.com), amongst many others i'm sure. they have released their decision to close up shop. you can read their goodbye document [here](https://docs.google.com/document/d/192di4xzbka8eijeq7fnbg42ir8d9iyjtvej5gpkz6_s/edit).

 ## FULL METAL DREAMLAND - CYBERPUNK (Vol 1)